ComPath/ComPath/README.rst

     docker run --name=compath --volumes-from compath-data --restart=always -d compath:latest

-For admin purposes and deploying ComPath inside Fraunhofer you can also run the following command:
+``For admin purposes and deploying ComPath inside Fraunhofer you can also run the following command``

 .. code-block:: sh